Bald Eagle Closure in Effect Until July 31, 2014

 Bald eagles are routinely seen along the Cuyahoga River.

 The Cuyahoga Valley, with expansive, secluded wooded wetlands and rebounding fish populations, has become an ideal place for eagles to feed and nest.
-The great blue heronry in the Pinery Narrows was a natural choice for the eagles' first nest location.
 Eagles prefer tall trees and pre-existing nests that they can expand.

 Bald eagles have been steadily increasing throughout the nation.
 In Ohio the greatest concentration occurs along western Lake Erie near Sandusky, from where eagles have been dispersing to new areas.

 Beginning In 2006, bald eagles built a nest in the Pinery Narrows area in Brecksville, the first recorded in Cuyahoga County in more than 70 years.
-That nest was unsuccessful, but the eagles returned to build another nest nearby the following years and successfully raised one eaglet in 2007 and again in 2008.
+That nest was unsuccessful, but the breeding eagles returned and nested the following years with these results:

 Although recently removed from the endangered species list, the bald eagle is still protected by the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act.
-Both federal laws prohibit taking, killing, selling or otherwise harming eagles, their nests or eggs.
+Both federal laws prohibit taking, killing, selling, or otherwise harming eagles, their nests, or eggs.
+Bald eagles returned to the Cuyahoga Valley in 2006, after an absence of 70 years.

 Did You Know?